-A sourdough starter is the heart of every loaf, capturing wild yeast and lactobacillus bacteria from the environment.
+A sourdough starter is the heart of every loaf, capturing wild yeast and lactic acid bacteria (lactobacillus) from the environment.
 These microorganisms ferment the dough, producing natural gases that allow it to rise.

 Unlike commercial yeast, which acts quickly and predictably, a sourdough starter imparts a complex, tangy flavor due to the acids produced by the lactobacillus.
 This combination of wild yeast and bacteria creates diverse textures, from crisp crusts to chewy interiors.